This table holds the replica's source lists for each

 The port number for this replication source server.

 The network namespace for this replication source server.
 If this value is empty, connections use the default (global) namespace.

 The priority of this replication source server in the replication channel's source list.
-The priority is from 1 to 100, with 100 being the highest, and 50 being the default.
-When the asynchronous connection failover mechanism activates, the source with the highest priority setting among the alternative sources listed in the source list for the channel is chosen for the first connection attempt.
-If this attempt does not work, the replica tries with all the listed sources in descending order of priority, then starts again from the highest priority source.
-If multiple sources have the same priority, the replica orders them randomly.
+The weight is from 1 to 100, with 100 being the highest, and 50 being the default.
+When the asynchronous connection failover mechanism activates, the source with the highest weight setting among the alternative sources listed in the source list for the channel is chosen for the first connection attempt.
+If this attempt does not work, the replica tries with all the listed sources in descending order of weight, then starts again from the highest weighted source.
+If multiple sources have the same weight, the replica orders them randomly.

 table has these indexes: